Table of Contents[Hide][Show]

 20 Math Questions

-I admit, this one may take a little more persuasion if your kids don’t love math.
-Mine do though (they come by it naturally…), so I’m including it.
+I admit this one may take a little more persuasion if your kids don’t love math.
+Mine do (they come by it naturally…), so I’m including it.

 The License Plate Game – and Variations

-You may already play what we call simply, “The License Plate Game,” where you see how many different United States license plates you can “collect” on a road trip, during a summer, or during a calendar year.
+You may already play what we call simply “The License Plate Game.”
+This is where you see how many different United States license plates you can “collect” on a road trip, during summer, or during a calendar year.
 There are other fun variations you can also try!

 This classic word game gets its name much like the basketball trick shot game called “HORSE.”
-A person earns a letter (G-H-O-S and then T) by losing a round of game play.
-Scoring “GHOST” eliminates that player, or “turns them into a ghost”.
+A person earns a letter (G-H-O-S and then T) by losing a round of gameplay.
+Scoring “GHOST” eliminates that player, or turns that player into a “ghost.”